ePages-de/epages-devportal/beyond-essence/inventory/dropdowns.md

 ## Structure

-Dropdowns are similar to input fields as they consist of a container, and a label.
+Dropdowns consist of a container, a label, and a drawer.
 The label is located near the top of the container.
-Additionally, each dropdown has a drawer that is displayed once the dropdown is selected.
+The drawer is displayed above or below the container once the dropdown is selected.
 Dropdowns can vary in width.

-Dropdowns with default selection include arrows on the very right of the container.
+Dropdowns with default selection additionally include arrows on the very right of the container.

+Exception: Some dropdowns, e.g the pagination dropdown, do not contain a label.

-{% image_custom image="/assets/img/pages/essence/dropdowns-arrows-new.png" width="50" %}
+{% image_custom image="/assets/img/pages/essence/dropdowns-pagination.png" width="50" %}

 ## Position